Mary Lee - MY PROVEN SYSTEM FOR SELLING HOMES FAST FOR TOP DOLLAR

 WHAT DO BUYERS WANT TO SEE?

 Most home shoppers are envisioning a fresh start.
 If they can picture themselves living in the home, the home will be easier to sell.
 This is known as “interior curb appeal,” where the eyes are drawn to inviting spaces and light, as well as to unique features.
 Each room needs a purpose or suggested use.
-The home must feel new to reflect ease of upkeep.
+The home must feel modernized to reflect ease of upkeep.
 The goal is to create a clean, simple, and contemporary feel.
-Painting, updating fixtures, and eliminating stained carpets and popcorn ceilings can affect the saleability of the home by 75%!
+Painting, updating fixtures, and replacing stained and worn carpets can affect the salability of the home by 75%!

 NEUTRALIZE FOR VISUAL APPEAL